Learn

 Understanding the Five Tanner Stages of Puberty

-Puberty can be confusing at any age… even for parents!
-Although everyone has their own unique puberty timeline, boys and girls usually progress through their own sets of physical milestones, otherwise known as Tanner stages or sexual maturity ratings (SMRs).
-Learning the signs of each Tanner stage can help you better understand what your little one is going through—and better advocate for their well-being.
+Although everyone has their own unique puberty timeline, boys and girls usually progress through their own sets of physical milestones, otherwise known as the Tanner stages of puberty or sexual maturity ratings (SMRs).

 Tanner stage 1, when hormones are hard at work behind the scenes